 While it is noble for you to not want to hurt people’s feelings and only natural to fear that people may start to dislike you, in the end you’re still running a business and you are not in your position simply to please people.

 So why is having a hard conversation so important anyway?
-Why is avoiding conflict not part of your job description?
+Why is avoiding conflict part of your role?

 You don’t want to make matters worse